Behind the Scenes Story

 As a contributor to the Machine Knitting Monthly print magazine, I happily wrote monthly articles for 18 months which culminated in two more books :) 'Love Your Body: What to Wear for your Body Shape' and 'The Zodiac and the Meaning of Colour'.

-Having had the honour of being a guest speaker at both the AGM of the Guild of Machine Knitters, as well as the Nottingham Machine Knitting Annual Exhibition, I have been able to share my vision with numerous passionate knitters from all walks of life.
+Having had the honour of being a guest speaker at both the AGM of the Guild of Machine Knitters, and the Nottingham Machine Knitting Annual Exhibition, I have been able to share my vision with numerous passionate knitters from all walks of life.

-As I continue to design, write and publish my knitting patterns, and offer the best and most unique knitting products that I can source, I am always at the ready to answer any queries that you may have about my work.
+As I continue to design, write and publish my knitting patterns, I am always at the ready to answer any queries that you may have about my work.
 Please feel free to use the Contact Us form or email me at firstname.lastname@example.org.